 Have you ever wondered what cosmetic dentistry really means?
 You’ve heard the term used to describe dental practices and procedures or treatment plans.
 Generally speaking, cosmetic dentistry is a term used to describe any procedure that improves the appearance of your smile.
 Cosmetic dental procedures are often elective, and not always covered by dental insurance.

 Despite being associated with elective care and higher costs, the benefits of cosmetic dental procedures are powerful, even life changing.
-A smile is worth a thousand words, as they say.
-A bright, flawless smile is surely worth even more, especially when it fills you with extra confidence that can benefit and enhance your life.
+A bright, flawless smile is important, especially when it fills you with extra confidence that can benefit and enhance your life.
 Studies have shown that smiling more improves your happiness, and what better reason to smile than a great, movie star-quality grin?
 Cosmetic Dentistry can take years of age off of your teeth and help you appear happier and healthier.

 123 Dentist’s network is filled with dentists that offer cosmetic dentistry.
 Almost every clinic offers at least one cosmetic service, even if their name doesn’t suggest it.
 You can find a full list of our clinics’ services here.
 Below is a list of procedures often considered cosmetic, though it’s worth mentioning that some cosmetic services are also restorative.
 Because they fit into more than one category, sometimes our dentists classify them differently online.